milvus-io/pymilvus/doc/source/res/query.md

 * **Example 2**

-   In this example, we demonstrate writing a dsl with `should query`.
+   In this example, we demonstrate writing a dsl with `should` query.
 Assume that the target collection contains two scalar field named `rating` and `release_year`, and a vector field named `embedding` with dim 2.
 We require the result satisfy the conditions as follows: